akinade/third-party-move-and-improve/Lab200/LabGuide200.md

 Thus, we have the webserver files as well as the database files in a secondary server safe and with latest updates.
 Furthermore, we can setup cron jobs for automation rather than running the rsync and mysqldump commands manually every time.

 ## Part 2.
 Configure DNS failover
 At this point of time, our primary server and secondary server are in sync.
 Lets proceed and configure the failover from the Oracle Cloud console.
 There are multiple ways to setup a failover like using keepalived, using load balancers and using DNS Traffic Management Steering policies in OCI.
-For the purpose of this lab, we will use the DNS Traffic Management Steering Policy in OCI.
+For the purpose of this lab, we will use the DNS Traffic Management Steering Policy in Oracle Cloud Infrastructure.

 ### Step 1:Login into both primary and secondary servers

-ssh into both computes instances
+ssh into both compute instances

 ```ssh oscommerce@<public ip-add>```